PrincetonUniversity/PUbootcamp/ssh-instructions.md

 - Make sure the Connection type is set to SSH
 - Enable X11 forwarding (Connection > SSH > X11)
 - Click Open (note if connecting to adroit you'll need to use your normal NetID and password, plus DUO)
+- If you receive a message like `ssh_exchange_identification: Connection closed by remote host`, you are likely trying to connect from off-campus and will need to [take additional steps](https://researchcomputing.princeton.edu/faq/why-cant-i-login-to-a-clu).
 1. Once you are logged in, you can test the xserver is working correctly by opening an xterm window by typing the `xterm` command.

 ### Linux ###